 Ico: The Queen has been emotionally abusing her own daughter for Yorda's entire life, imprisoning her in a small cage hanging from a ceiling. (which was actually considered a form of torture in the medieaval ages).
 As well as manipulating Yorda into thinking that she'll die if she ever leaves the castle, effectively breaking her spirit. (it's implied that this is the reason Yorda is so passive during the game, it's not because she's weak, it's because she's broken.
 Then there's the fact that she's been manipulating a village into sacrificing their children. (said sacrifice involves sealing those children inside of coffins until they die).
 And it's implied that she controls their spirits as her servants.

-inFAMOUS 2: Bertrand from turns ordinary human beings into the Corrupted, performs cruel experiments on Kuo, uses the Power Transfer Device to turn Vermaak 88 into Forced Conduits in a process that will eventually drive them insane, was responsible for the sacrificial death of Nix's mother and several hundred others in his attempt to activate his own Conduit powers, and tops it off by ordering the execution of any Conduits or potential Conduits in the starting move towards total genocide.]]
-In addition to all that, he also [[spoiler: planned on selling the Vermaak as personal soldiers to major powers around the world.
-This man nearly started an Arms race which might have sparked another World War, and he was tugging the strings the WHOLE TIME.
-The greatest irony is that this character never fully seems to realize how terrible a monster he's become.
-His Karmic Transformation is completely lost on him, despite the fact the only power he unlocked through the murder of hundreds of innocents being the transformation into a ravenous monster; the only conclusion he draws from this is that if he has become a monster through the activation of his Conduit powers, then all Conduits are monsters, and must be exterminated.
+inFAMOUS 2: Joseph Bertrand III turns ordinary human beings into the Corrupted, performs cruel experiments on Kuo, uses the Power Transfer Device to turn Vermaak 88 into Forced Conduits in a process that will eventually drive them insane, was responsible for the sacrificial death of Nix's mother and several hundred others in his attempt to activate his own Conduit powers, and tops it off by ordering the execution of any Conduits or potential Conduits in the starting move towards total genocide.
+In addition to all that, he also planned on selling the Vermaak as personal soldiers to major powers around the world.
+This man nearly started an arms race which might have sparked another World War, tugging the strings the whole time.
+He never fully seems to realize how terrible a monster he's become.
+His Karmic Transformation is completely lost on him, despite the fact that the only power he unlocked through the murder of hundreds of innocents being the transformation into a ravenous monster; the only conclusion he draws from this is that if he has become a monster through the activation of his Conduit powers, then all Conduits are monsters, and must be exterminated.

 Injustice: Gods Among Us: The Joker, as usual, but to explain why - he's the reason Superman adopts a zero tolerance policy on crime, as he places a detonator in the pregnant Lois Lane, set to trigger a nuke in Metropolis the moment her heart stops, and then uses a Kryptonite-laced version of Scarecrow's fear toxin to trick Superman into seeing Doomsday, so that the deaths of Lois and the millions in Metropolis are on Superman's hands.
 And the reason why he does all of this?
 Because he was tired of losing to Batman and wanted to go after an easier target.